tahamir79/tahamir79.github.io/README.md

 *Sep 2021 – May 2022*
  - Designed data pipelines to display real time KPI's on dashboards that reduced operational costs by 1/3 (Campus Planning and Facility Management Office)
  - Digitized the screening process for University Owned artwork by reinventing the [geolocation](https://map.uoregon.edu/) system in collboration with the GIS office.
 (Safety and Risk Management Office)

+## Research Lab of Head of Finance Department, Professor John Chalmers
+**_Equity Research Analyst_**
+*Nov.
+2022 – March 2023*
+ - Conducted statistical analysis using High-Performance computing to optimize algorithms in R programming language and held weekly meetings with Professors and Ph.D mentors.
+ - Bolstered the Nielsen demographic data with WARN data scraped from each of 52 states’ websites using Python and Excel.

 ## Data Services Division - University of Oregon Libraries